scottmsilver/purpleair-telegraf/README.md

 # purpleair-telegraf
-purple-air scripts for outputting telegraf metrics
+purple-air scripts for outputting telegraf metrics (in the line protocol format)

 Want to connect your Purple Air to influx/grafana/etc?

-This script can be used with telegraf to output data to influx.
+This script can be used with telegraf to gather data from your purple air.
+It outputs in the line protocol format.
+Then you can use telegraf to redirect the output wherever you like

 Add this to your telegraf config (be sure to update the

 ```
-# # Read metrics from one or more commands that can output to stdout
+# # Read metrics from one or more commands that can output to stdout (I am outputing to influx here)

 [[inputs.exec]]
    ## Commands array
    commands = [